Hammerwood Park: 1921–1982: decline and dereliction

-After the war, John Chattell (1931–2021) bought the estate, dividing the house into eleven apartments.
-However, dry and wet rot became increasingly problematic and the house uninhabitable; its listed building description, written after a visit in November 1953, already noted that it was 'empty and boarded up', and placed it at Grade II status; it was later upgraded to Grade I.
+After the war, John Chattell (1931–2021) bought the estate, divided the house into eleven apartments, and broke up the remains of the estate.
+However, dry and wet rot became increasingly problematic and the house uninhabitable; its listed building description, written after a visit in November 1953, already noted that it was 'empty and boarded up'.

-In 1973, rock band Led Zeppelin bought Hammerwood at auction, intending to turn it into a recording studio and flats.
-Although the house did make an appearance at the beginning of the film The Song Remains the Same, their plans did not progress.
-Amid significant vandalism, three tonnes of lead were removed from the roof, compromising it in fourteen locations and allowing thousands of gallons of water to flow into the structure.
-The progression of the rot accelerated, leading the house to become increasingly structurally unsafe.
+In 1973, Led Zeppelin bought Hammerwood at auction, intending to turn it into a recording studio and flats.
+Although the house served as a location for The Song Remains the Same, plans did not progress.
+Amidst significant vandalism, three tonnes of lead was removed from the roof, compromising it in fourteen places and allowing thousands of gallons of water to flow into the structure.
+The progression of the rot accelerated as rooves and ceilings collapsed.
 Hammerwood was boarded up in 1976, and put up for sale in 1978.

 1982–present: restoration

-Having been for sale for four years, the house was advertised in Country Life in June 1982, by this time in a very poor condition and including only c.
-30 acres of overgrown gardens.
+Having been for sale for four years, the house was advertised in Country Life in June 1982, by this time in a very poor condition and including c.20 acre of overgrown gardens.
 In July 1982, it was purchased by David Pinnegar (b.
-1961), with the intention of restoring and opening it to visitors.
+1961), with the intention of restoring and opening it to visitors, and much of the early restoration work was undertaken together with his parents, Eileen and John Pinnegar.
 The house opened to the public in April 1983.

 The restoration, much of which was undertaken by volunteers, won the Anne de Amodio award from the International Burgen Institute (now part of Europa Nostra) in 1984, and a silver medal from the Société d'Encouragement au Progrès in Paris in 1987.
+Except for a modest contribution by English Heritage and the Department of the Environment, private ownership restricted access to heritage grants; the restoration was instead funded almost solely by visitors, costing more than £140,000 between 1982 and 1989, making it one of the largest private restoration projects in Europe at the time.
 In his England's Thousand Best Houses (2003), Simon Jenkins would describe Mr Pinnegar as 'one of those eccentrics without whom half the houses in England would have vanished'.

 In 1984, the house was given a rare copy of the Parthenon Frieze made by D. Brucciani & Co., which is displayed in the old kitchens, now known as the Elgin Room.
-The Great Storm of 1987 caused considerable damage, with No. 656 Squadron AAC assisting in a delivery of new roof lead in 1988 using a Westland Lynx, in an operation covered by Blue Peter.
-Except for a modest contribution by English Heritage and the Department of the Environment, private ownership restricted access to heritage grants; the restoration was instead funded almost entirely from visitors, costing more than £140,000 between 1982 and 1989, making it the largest private restoration project in Europe at the time.
+The Great Storm of 1987 caused considerable damage.
+No. 656 Squadron AAC assisted in a delivery of new roof lead in 1988 using a Westland Lynx helicopter, in an operation covered by Blue Peter.
 Works continued into the new millennium and a programme of rolling restoration is ongoing.